Bootstrap's components

 For each component, there is a long-read document which contains sample codes and

 more information for customization.
-Let’s peek in the dropdowns
+Let’s peek in the dropdowns document:

 Components -> Dropdowns